-The Applicant shall develop corresponding collateral assets that further the outreach and education efforts.
+The Subrecipient shall develop corresponding collateral assets that further the outreach and education efforts.

-The Applicant will:
+The Subrecipient will:

 - a.
 Recommend the development of additional campaign collateral materials to support preparedness, response, and recovery emergency efforts in California's vulnerable communities. - b.
 Develop innovative solutions to address the unique challenges facing the emergencies and disasters. - c.
 Develop, pre-test, produce, place, and evaluate creative concepts for, and approved, by Cal OES. - d.
-Be responsible for the printing and cost of printing campaign materials and collateral.
+Be responsible for the printing, the cost of printing and storage of campaign materials and collateral.